-Fairfax Child Support Lawyer
+Trusted Fairfax Child Support Lawyer: Afsana Chowdhury

-How Child Support is Calculated
+How Child Support Is Calculated in Virginia

 Child support is often routine and determined by state guidelines.
-When it’s hard to determine real income or that are special needs, our firm knows how to determine the correct income and how to make sure the court order addresses unique situations.
+When it’s hard to determine real income or there are special needs, our firm knows how to determine the correct income and how to make sure the court order addresses unique situations.

 Additional Fairfax Child Support Issues